 - 2. Amendment initiation.
 Amendments may be initiated by any one of the following entities.
 Anyone else having a substantial interest in the Code may petition the BOC to request that they initiate an amendment. - a.
 The Board of Commissioners - b.
 The Planning Board - c.
 Planning Staff - d.
 Property owner(s) or authorized agent(s) of the owner - 3.
 Planning Board inaction.
 If the Planning Board does not make a recommendation within 30 days of their consideration of said amendment, then the BOC may act on the amendment without a Planning Board recommendation. - 4.
 Continuation of Planning Board consideration.
 The Planning Board reserves the right to continue their consideration of an amendment to a subsequent meeting, date and time certain, if they determine that additional information is needed.
 However, the subsequent meeting must be less than 30 days after their initial consideration of the amendment as required by state law unless agreed to in person by the applicant at the meeting at which the continuation is announced and incorporated into the written record. - 5.
 Public hearing.
 The BOC shall conduct a public hearing to give interested parties the opportunity to speak for or against the amendment.
 The public hearing shall be conducted and notice of the hearing shall be in conformity with the requirements of NCGS 160D. - 6.
 Board of Commissioners' action.
-After the public hearing has been conducted, the BOC shall approve or deny the application for the amendment either at the same meeting as the public hearing was conducted or at the next regularly scheduled BOC meeting. - a.
+After the public hearing has been conducted, the BOC shall approve or deny the application for the amendment either at the same meeting as the public hearing was conducted or at the next regularly scheduled BOC meeting.

+- a.
 The BOC may revise a proposed text amendment if they determine such action is appropriate based on their review, the Planning Board's recommendation, and Planning staff's analysis.
 If the BOC's wish to revise the proposed text amendment, the applicant must agree to the revision prior to their vote.
 However, any significant change to the request may require additional notice and public hearing. - b.
 The BOC may revise a proposed conditional zoning district if they determine such action is appropriate based on their review, the Planning Board's recommendation, and Planning staff's analysis.
 If the BOC's wish to revise the proposed conditional zoning district, the applicant must agree to the revision prior to their vote.
-However, any significant change to the request may require additional notice and public hearing.

-a large number in attendance.
+However, any significant change to the request may require additional notice and public hearing. - c.
+The BOC reserves the right to continue their consideration of an amendment to a subsequent meeting, date and time certain, if they determine there is additional information needed or if the public hearing must be extended due to a large number in attendance.